Triggers

 The firefight: now we’ve both lost it!

 Another aspect that makes a triggered explosion dangerous rather than a welcome release of emotion, apart from its suddenness and violence, is that there’s a bullet in the chamber of our gun.
 Typically we use the burst of energy released to throw the pain we’re experiencing right back where it appears to come from, by attacking the person who apparently triggered us with whatever s/he said or didn’t say.
 That may be with physical violence, or at least screaming and shouting, but any form of judging, blaming and criticising can be used to take revenge on the person who appears to have wounded us.
 Often the other person has her own loaded gun too, and, especially in close relationships, triggers tend to enmesh, so that when A triggers B, B’s reaction in turn triggers A, and both have lost the plot simultaneously.
-Now that both parties are divorced from the present reality, there is no-one left to empathize or hold the space and a savage firefight can ensue.
+Once both parties are divorced from the present reality, there is no-one left to empathize or hold the space and a painful firefight can ensue.
 Alternatively or additionally, if our core belief involves stories of hopelessness or our own worthlessness, we may turn the barrel of the gun towards ourselves and inflict yet more self-injuries.

-Note that a triggered expression of emotions from a past situation is totally different from the expression of emotions arising in the moment in response to present needs.
-The latter is healing and releasing, while the former is likely to do yet more damage by piling misery on top of misery.
-Any unexpressed pain after a trauma has been exposed or ‘retriggered’ is stuffed back into the gun, with the extra pain added of it being partially exposed to the light but not healed, and maybe with a dollop of guilt and shame on top, and the trigger is reset – this time with an even more sensitive spring!
+Any unexpressed pain after a trauma has been exposed or ‘retriggered’ is stuffed back into the gun, with the extra pain added of it being partially exposed to the light but not healed, and maybe with a dollop of guilt and shame on top, and the trigger is reset – this time with an even more sensitive spring.

 So much for what happens.
 Let’s turn now to what we can do about it!